 Starting school is a big milestone for you and your child.
-Kindergarten is the first step in your child's academic development skills.
+Kindergarten is the first step in your child's formal education.
 It is optional and free for all children in Ontario.

 With the support of teachers and early childhood educators, kindergarten offers a play-based program.
 Your child learns through play that: